kauri-io/Content/java/installing-and-setting-up-Pantheon.md

 $ bin/pantheon --version
 ```

-The output should return the pantheon and java jdk version.
+The output should return the Pantheon and Java jdk version.

 ```
 $ bin/pantheon --version